petitmi/petitmi.github.io/content/_index.md

 Besides, even I have good endurance, I hate activities that rely solely on perseverance, unless I don’t feel this way.\
 email: petitmi001#gmail.com

 I've always pondered what I'd leave behind in this world after I pass away.
 This leads me to the songs I've composed, as well as my writtings.
-Yet, Magicdog Wang once told me that nobody would be interested in reading my works after my demise.
+Yet, Magifrenchie once told me that nobody would be interested in reading my works after my demise.
 This left me slightly dejected, but I soon rebounded for some reason.
 Regardless, I still yearn to write, which is why this space exists.
 The name of this site originates from a dream of mine.
 Beneath an oak tree, I conducted a funeral for a seemingly fragile and delicate blackbird.
 I cradled it and placed it into a wooden coffin, then erected a wooden tombstone.
         </td>
     </tr>
 </table>